Does your aquarium look like it’s covered in a fine green dust?

 This might come as a shock to you, but you actually want your green dust algae to grow.
 Yes, this is going to leave your aquarium looking like a green mess for weeks, but if you want it gone for good, this is your best chance.

-You want to wait at least 4 weeks from the time that the green dust algae first appears in your tank… Don’t worry, it will all be worth it once this dusty monster is gone.
+You want to wait at least 4 weeks from the time that the green dust algae first appears even in your larger tank… Don’t worry, it will all be worth it once this dusty monster is gone.

 During this time, continue performing regular water changes as usual, but be careful not to bump the green dust algae that clings to the glass of your tank.
 See you back here in 4 weeks!